d-Rickyy-b/d-rickyy-b.github.io/_posts/2020-10-25-zerotier-one.md

 If you are more of a "visual person", I recommend you [this video by Lawrence Systems](https://www.youtube.com/watch?v=ZShna7v77xc), explaining how to setup ZeroTier One with two windows computers.
 But setting it up on linux, MacOS, FreeBSD, your NAS, Android or iOS is just as simple.

 # Final notes
-I truely think that we all could benefit from a more decentralized IT world with less giant companies owning huge services but more smaller, distributed services.
-And in my opinion ZeroTier is currently the easiest way to acheive this goal.
+I truly think that we all could benefit from a bit more decentralized IT world with less giant companies owning huge services but more smaller, distributed services.
+And in my opinion ZeroTier is currently the easiest way to achieve this goal.

 I want to close this post with a huge "thank you" for reading this far.
 I hope you learned something from reading this post.
 If you got any questions or feedback, feel free to reach out for me.